-- 1 Start at the Landing Service Building.

-Originally used for unloading

-ships around 1870, this is the only

-remaining example of such a building

-in Australasia.
-It is built of local

-volcanic basalt, known as bluestone.
+1 Start at the Landing Service Building.
+Originally used for unloading ships around 1870, this is the only remaining example of such a building in Australasia.
+It is built of local volcanic basalt, known as bluestone.

-- 2 The building on the corner of George

-- Street and Cains Terrace, once Werry's Private Guest Hotel, probably designed by Maurice Duval, a Belgian architect. - 3 The Theatre Royal was reconverted into a theatre in 1877 by Maurice Duval.
-It was upgraded in 1992/93 and a new foyer was designed by Barrie Bracefield Consultancy. - 4 Grosvenor Hotel, redeveloped by architect James Turnbull in 1915 Edwardian Baroque style. - 5 Shops and offices, Flemish Baroque style was built around 1930. - 6 Lower Stafford Street has many fine examples of two and three storey commercial buildings of the late Victorian to Edwardian period. - 7 The Arcade Chambers, a more restrained version of the
+Street and Cains Terrace, once Werry's Private Guest Hotel, probably designed by Maurice Duval, a Belgian architect.

+- 3 The Theatre Royal was reconverted into a theatre in 1877 by Maurice Duval.
+It was upgraded in 1992/93 and a new foyer was designed by Barrie Bracefield Consultancy. - 4 Grosvenor Hotel, redeveloped by architect James Turnbull in 1915 Edwardian Baroque style. - 5 Shops and offices, Flemish Baroque style was built around 1930. - 6 Lower Stafford Street has many fine examples of two and three storey commercial buildings of the late Victorian to Edwardian period. - (7) The Arcade Chambers, a more restrained version of the